xcart/xcart-docs/_pages/kb_en/users/operate_as_a_user.md

       ![operate_as_customer_option.png]({{site.baseurl}}/attachments/ref_26UftgNS/operate_as_customer_option.png)

 ## Accessing the store as another administrator ("Log in as this admin")
-To be able to access the store as one of the administrators, you need to be an Administrator user with Root access (equals the role "Administrator") or an Administrator user with any custom role including the permissions *Manage users* AND *Manage administrators*.
+To be able to access the store as one of the administrators, you need to be an Administrator user with Root access (equals the role "Administrator") or an Administrator user with any custom role including the permissions to *Manage users* AND *Manage administrators*.

 To use the feature: